igrep/prompt.md.vim/README.md

 ## Compatibility

-This plugin is written in plain-old Vim script, but I tested it only on Neovim.
-Sorry if it does not work on Vim.
+This plugin is written in plain-old Vim script, but I tested it only on Neovim and it depends on several Neovim-specific terminal functions.
+Feel free to send a pull request if you want to make it compatible with Vim.